SecureStrux/Initiate-PowerStruxRemote/README.md

         Initiate-PowerStruxRemote -ComputerName $_ -GlobalConfig "C:\Path\To\PowerStruxWAConfig.txt"
     }
     ```
 This command reads each hostname from the target-hosts.txt file and passes it to the Initiate-PowerStruxRemote function for execution.
-The script will execute based on the variables defined within the `C:\Path\To\PowerStruxWAConfig.txt` global configuration file.
+The script will execute based on the variables defined within the `C:\Path\To\PowerStruxWAConfig.txt` global configuration file (`GlobalConfig`).